 - Annually (a) review and discuss with the Company’s management the Compensation Disclosure and Analysis (CD&A) to be included in the Company’s annual proxy statement and determine whether to recommend to the Board of Directors that the CD&A be included in the proxy statement and (b) produce the Compensation Committee Report for inclusion in the Company’s proxy statement as required by and in compliance with the rules and regulations of the Securities and Exchange Commission (“SEC”).
 The Committee’s review may include, to the extent the Committee deems appropriate and without limiting other factors the Committee may consider relevant in the circumstances, the results of say-on-pay advisory votes by the Company’s stockholders.

-- Periodically review and approve any compensation clawback policy or stock ownership guidelines of the Company, or any amendment thereto, that is applicable to the Company’s executive officers.
+- Periodically review and approve any compensation clawback policy or stock ownership guidelines of the Company, or any amendment thereto, that is applicable to Officers.

 - Periodically review the Company’s compensation policies and practices in order to assess whether such policies and practices create risks that are reasonably likely to have a material adverse effect on the Company.
 In connection with such review, the Committee may, as it considers appropriate, consult with, or receive a report from, the Company’s management concerning compensation practices and policies for the Company’s employees who are not Officers.

 - Evaluate annually the performance of the Committee and the adequacy of this Charter, and recommend to the Board any proposed changes to this Charter.

 - Perform such other duties and responsibilities as are consistent with the purpose of the Committee and as the Board or the Committee deems appropriate.